BocuD/DTXmaniaNX/README.md

 - New theming engine
   - Written on top of new UI framework
-  - Can't affect old UI elements (for now)
+  - Doesn't affect old UI elements (for now)

+- Support for arbitrary resolutions
+  - Currently restricted to 16:9
+  - UI scales gracefully, independent of resolution
+  - Gameplay is still fixed at 720p

 - Rewritten song database
   - ~4-8x performance speedup